jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But, the Industrial Age eventually ended.

 Within a few generations, lightbulbs, stoves, and telephones were no longer new.
 Like we saw in the _Mad Men_ clip about marketing tobacco, the children of the Protagonist Executives didn't earn their spots as society's leaders.
-They didn't and couldn't invent anything new to help society prosper in the Internet Age.
+They didn't and couldn't invent anything new to help their community prosper in the Internet Age.

-Starting in 1970 society started to be lead by antagonists again.
+Starting in 1970, society thus began to be lead by antagonists again.
 You can see it today in Hollywood.
 Darth Blockbuster is another story of a fallen angel.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>